 Years active: 1987 – Present

-Like most street artist, Remko Koopman started his career as a graffiti artist, being one of the pioneers in the city of Leiden.
-He became part of the respected DSK, a crew founded by the Dutch master Zedz.
-Koopman made a name for himself with his alias Scage and is even featured in the American cult documentary Bomb It – Street Art Is Revolution (2007).
-Later on, he studied graphic design and developed a style inspired by technology, machinery and industrial architecture.
-Besides that he is a respected artist, Koopman is of great value for the Dutch scene: he is responsible for the classic Dutch graffiti books Amsterdam Graffiti – The battle of Waterloo (2004) and De Leidse School (2008).
+Like most street artists, Remko Koopman started his career as a traditional graffiti artist (‘style writer’), being one of the pioneers in the city of Leiden.
+He became a member of the respected DSK, a crew founded in 1988 by the Dutch Master ZEDZ.
+Koopman made a name for himself with his alias SCAGE and is even featured in the American cult documentary Bomb It – Street Art Is Revolution (2007).
+Later on, he studied graphic design and developed a personal style inspired by technology, science fiction, biology, machinery and industrial architecture.
+He became a respected artist in the regular art world.
+Koopman is of great value for the Dutch scene: he is responsible for the classic Dutch graffiti books Amsterdam Graffiti – The Battle of Waterloo (2004) and De Leidse School (2008).

 12 – Shoe